 Table 5.9 shows the adjusted annual nonpoint source load reductions for total nitrogen for the Oak Creek watershed.
 On a watershed basis, this sets a target of reducing nonpoint source loads of nitrogen to the stream system by 26,110 pounds annually between 2000 and 2050.
 This represents a reduction of about 27 percent from existing 2000 loads of 97,110 pounds.
-Of this reduction, 7,830 pounds would come from urban nonpoint sources, with 2,247 pounds of this reduction being attributable to implementingation of NR 151 and 5,583 pounds of this reduction being attributable to implementingation of other measures in addition to those implemented to comply with the requirements of NR 151.
-The remaining 18,280 pounds would come from rural nonpoint sources, with 17,180 pounds of this reduction being attributable to implementingation of NR 151 and 1,100 pounds of this reduction being attributable to implementingation of other measures in addition to those implemented to comply with the requirements of NR 151.
+Of this reduction, 7,830 pounds would come from urban nonpoint sources, with 2,247 pounds of this reduction being attributable to implementing NR 151 and 5,583 pounds of this reduction being attributable to implementing 18,280 pounds would come from rural nonpoint sources, with 17,180 pounds of this reduction being attributable to implementing NR 151 and 1,100 pounds of this reduction being attributable to implementing other measures.